AzariasB/NeutronTransportation/README.md

 radiation.

 TODO :
+- [x] Implement the basic algorithm
-- [ ] Implement the basic algorithm
+- [ ] Implement the basic algorithm WITH REAL VALUES
+- [x] Implement the threaded algorithm
-- [ ] Implement the threaded algorithm
+- [x] Implement the threaded algorithm WITH REAL VALUES
 - [ ] Create a GUI